SVCE-ACM/A-December-of-Algorithms/README.md

 ###  **December 10 - Find the Determinant**
 - **Problem**
-  - Find the Determinant of any 3x3 input matrix.
-Multiply all the values in a column or row with all values in other columns or row, sum them up … and it works!
+  - Find the Determinant of any 2x2 or 3x3 input matrix.
+Multiply all the values in a column or row with all values in other columns or row, sum them up… and it works!
-  - `Optional:` Find the Determinant for any order matrix.
+  - `Optional:` Find the determinant for a matrix of any order (4x4 and above).
 - **Example**
   ```bash
   Input Array(X):